Can you get files and data after a hard drive is reformatted?

 Formatting a hard drive using the formatting utility or the built-in format functionality in the operating system (Windows or macOS) technically erase all files from the computer.

-However, in some situations you can restore data and files on a formatted hard drive as long as that information has not been overwritten by new data.
-Third-party software can recover deleted files, as well as companies that offer the service.
-If you need to recover files that were on your formatted hard drive, using a data recovery utility is a good way to go.
-If the data recovery utility does not work for you, you can pay a company that specializes in data recovery to recover your files.
-These companies, however, charge several hundred dollars or more for their services, whereas a data recovery utility costs less than a hundred dollars.
+However, in some situations, you can restore data and files on a formatted hard drive if its not overwritten by new data.
+Third-party software can recover deleted files, and companies offer this service.
+If you need to recover files on your formatted hard drive, using a data recovery utility is a good way to go.
+If the data recovery utility doesn't work for you, you can pay a company specializing in data recovery to recover your files.
+However, these companies charge several hundred dollars or more for their services, whereas a data recovery utility costs less than a hundred dollars.

-If you do not want any of your old data to be recoverable, writing over all the information is the safest solution without destroying the hard drive.
+If you do not want your old data to be recoverable, writing over all the information is the safest solution without destroying the hard drive.

-Another option, if you do not intend to use the hard drive ever again, is to drill a hole or two into and through the entire hard drive.
+Another option is to drill a hole or two through the hard drive.
 This process destroys the magnetic disk platters inside the hard drive, rendering the drive inoperable and unreadable.